GODteas/Skin-Color-Model-In-YCBCR-Color-Space/README.md

 Training

-Training can only read two of the experiment, To read other photos Training please
+Training can only read two experiments, read other photos please change the path

 change the path